nice-chow/Viola/README.md

     * Idea came from [http://snaipe.me/c/c-smart-pointers/](http://snaipe.me/c/c-smart-pointers/)

+* Symbols
+    * Another type that treats strings as character arrays.
+These arrays are stored with libCello arrays so you can iterate over them with foreach:

+            var s = Symbol("this is my char array") foreach(c in s) {
+                print("%s\n", c)
+            }

 * Functions
     * "function" is just a mask for "var", but it is also used to simplify passing functions: